-The nature of Golder’s business and operations require the transfer of Personal Data to/between Golder operating companies, properties, centers of operations, data centers, or service providers that may be located internationally with different data protection laws in place than the Personal Data’s country of origin.
+The nature of Golder’s business and operations require the transfer of Personal Data to/between Golder operating companies, properties, centers of operations, data centers or service providers that may be located internationally with different data protection laws in place than the Personal Data’s country of origin.
 If Personal Data is transferred in this way, Golder will take reasonable steps to protect such Personal Data.
 By submitting information (which may include Personal Data) to our Information Services, explicit consent is being given to these transfers.

-Additionally, if Golder decides to sell, buy, merge or otherwise reorganize its businesses in certain countries, it may involve disclosure Personal Data to prospective or actual purchasers and their advisers, or receiving Personal Data from sellers and their advisers.
+Additionally, if Golder decides to sell, buy, merge or otherwise reorganize its businesses in certain countries, it may involve disclosure of Personal Data to prospective or actual purchasers and their advisers, or receiving Personal Data from sellers and their advisers.

 6.5 Prospective Employees

 Personal Data submitted by candidates applying for a job at Golder may be used for reviewing applications to a specific open position and retained on file.
-In addition, such Personal Data and any additional information submitted or obtained otherwise in connection with a specific job posting may be transferred worldwide, where the data may be processed by a third party service provider in accordance with this Policy and laws that are applicable in each country.
+In addition, such Personal Data and any additional information submitted or obtained otherwise in connection with a specific job posting may be transferred worldwide, where the data may be processed by a third-party service provider in accordance with this Policy and laws that are applicable in each country.

 6.6 Accuracy of Personal Data